leanprover-community/lean4-metaprogramming-book/md/main/macros.md

 matching syntax, we can in theory encode arbitrarily complex macro functions on the right hand side.

-If this is still not short enough for you there is a next step using the `macro` macro:
+If this is still not short enough for you, there is a next step using the `macro` macro:

 ```lean